 Tang's comment mentions two parts of the Renpu, the Zhengren Yaoyue (證人要約The Essentials of the Authenticated Humans) and the Jiguo ge (紀過格The Ledger of Demerit).
 The Zhengren yaoyue describes moral practice positively by constructing the process of attaining sagehood in six stages.
-This establishes the theory that virtuous conducts can be achieved from the slightest inner mental state to a visible external behavior.
+This establishes the theory that virtuous conduct can be achieved from the slightest inner mental state to a visible external behavior.
 Referring to Tang, the practical study of Liu Zongzhou's moral cultivation starts from the inner thoughts of the mind.
 Subsequently, it gradually progresses to outer behavior.
 In essence, the Zhengren Yaoyue examines Da Xue's doctrine of integrity, that what truly is within will be manifested without.
-In other words, the moral conduct comprises the straight expression of the mind.
+In other words, moral conduct comprises the straight expression of the mind.

-The Jiguo ge lists over a hundred faults that humans are prone to commit, from the minor to the serious, so that learners can always inspect their conduct and stop their mistakes in time.
+The Jiguo ge lists over a hundred faults that humans are prone to commit, from the minor to the serious, so that students can always inspect their conduct and stop their mistakes in time.
 Thus, moral practice must be performed in accordance with the Jiguo ge.
-However, Liu Zongzhou also tended to name and define these the faults.
-Liu believed it was necessary to define these faults in order to investigate the real causes.
+Liu Zongzhou also tended to name and define these faults.
+Liu believed it was necessary to define these faults in order to investigate their real causes.
 Many of the faults that are listed in the Jiguo ge have the potential to generate little or even no consequences.
 Yet, Liu still exposes them.
 In Liu's practice, correcting thoughts is knowing what a fault can be.
-The fault does not depend on consequences; instead, it depends on the impure motivations and intentions.
-In other words, the inner evil thoughts of the mind are the focus and the object of moral practice.
+The fault does not depend on consequences; instead, it depends on impure motivations and intentions.
+In other words, the inner evil thoughts of the mind are the focus and object of moral practice.

 The first stage cultivation is the acknowledgement of the evil thought when it arises within the mind.
 According to Liu, it is essential to know it and stop it.
 If we cannot stop the thought from arising, it generates the weiguo (微過, slight fault) that is indescribable and inexplicable.
-At this stage, the fault does not evident.
+At this stage, the fault is not evident.
 Only the du entity knows about it, 獨知主之.
-Therefore, the Renpu requires the learner to apprehend the thought to activate the du entity in order to make it play its role.
+Therefore, the Renpu requires the student to apprehend the thought to activate the du entity in order to make it play its role.

 The second stage involves the management of emotions and feelings.
 Liu Zongzhou indicates that we should not wait until emotions are fully formed and evident.
-Rather, it should be addressed and remedied when it initially emerges.
-He further warns the failure to control emotions at this point, faults will begin to form.
+Rather, they should be addressed and remedied when they initially emerge.
+He further warns that the failure to control emotions at this point, faults will begin to form.
 The Jiguo ge defines the faults that occur at this stage as yinguo (隱過, hidden faults).
 These faults arise from the improper development of the seven emotions outlined above.
 However, the faults can be hidden within the mind.
-At this stage, faults have not yet been revealed and have no generated any serious consequences.
+At this stage, faults have not yet been revealed and have not generated any serious consequences.
 However, the signs of the faults become slightly evident.

 The third stage focuses on the introspection of outward conduct, including speech and behavior.
-At this stage, Liu Zongzhou seeks the cultivation of the dignity and focuses on the order and seriousness of speech and behavior.
+At this stage, Liu Zongzhou seeks the cultivation of dignity and focuses on the order and seriousness of speech and behavior.
 Correspondingly, if people do not carefully examine their conducts at this stage, the xianguo顯過, apparent faults emerge.
 In this stage, Liu proposed thirty inappropriate manners that accord with nine physical appearances, namely: feet, hands, eyes, mouth, sounds, head, breath, standing, and face.
 According to Liu:

 以上諸過，授於身，故曰顯。仍坐前微、隱二過來，一過積三過。